 Our Samba band consists of pupils and staff playing alongside each other on an equal footing.
-Children play in the band from year Three onwards – some choose to play with the band for a year, others stick with it to the end of their time at Larkrise.
+Children can play in the band from Year Three onwards – some choose to play with the band for a year, others stick with it to the end of their time at Larkrise.
 There are no auditions and we can find a place for children of any musical ability.
 Playing in the band can give participants a big boost to their self-esteem and raise their ability to focus and concentrate.
-However, playing in a Samba Band can be a powerful experience – even with the provided ear protection – and some children do find it overwhelming.

 Larkrise/Jinja SDA School Partnership